ncats/services/docs/package-apis.md

     response.send('Hello world!');
 }
 helloService.routes = [
-    { path: '/hello', httpMethod: 'GET', middleware: hello }
+    { path: '/hello', httpMethod: 'GET', middleware: hello, accessLevel: 'user' }
 ]
 ```

-After running `lsc start services` in the package's root directory, the Shell's
-API server will start up and include the route '/hello' (e.g.
+After running `lsc services start` in the package's root directory, the API server will start up and include the route '/hello' (e.g.
 'http://localhost:8000/hello-package/hello').
-The route will be namespaced by
-the package name.
+The route is namespaced by the package name.

 Note:
-The Revealing Module Pattern can be used to define services as long as the
+The Revealing Module Pattern can be used to define new API routes as long as the
-exported function returns an object containing a Routes property.
+exported function returns an object containing a `Routes` or `routes` property.

 ### Advanced API configuration [Optional]